Life and protection insurance policies protect you and your family from the financial consequences of death, a serious accident or illness.

 Payment Protection Insurance

 There are important differences between these products, and income protection insurance.
 They include a limit on how long the replacement income will be paid for – usually between 12 and 24 months.
 By contrast, income protection insurance will pay out for as long as you are unable to work (up to the policy expiry).
-Unemployment cover is often an optional extra on these policies, or can be purchased as standalone cover.

 Payment protection insurance is optional.
 There are other providers of payment protection insurance and other products designed to protect you against the loss of income.
-For impartial information about insurance, please visit this website.